EstelleKlevenz/docana-emi-25/README.md

 </figure>

 ### Original vs. Customized Keyword Lists
 The influence of the new keyword lists on the EMI in comparison to the original ones can be seen in Figure XX.
 As one can see the deviation is minimal, with a global correlation of XX between the scores (see Figure XX).
-All subs get classified into the same category as before, even though the concept definiton is adjusted.
+All subreddits get classified into the same category as before, even though the concept definiton is adjusted.
 This can also be seen in the corresponding PCA, see Figure XX.

 <figure float="left">
   <img src="/figures/PCA_Sub_dict.png" width="95%" />